 Others Things To Consider:

-A spa pass which grants entry to the thermal area of the spa is likely to cost at least a few hundred dollars for a week long cruise so if this is something you would like to use during your cruise it is definitely worth looking into booking a spa cabin.
+A spa pass that grants entry to the thermal area of the spa is likely to cost at least a few hundred dollars for a week-long cruise so if this is something you would like to use during your cruise it is definitely worth looking into booking a spa cabin.